DChavez2552/homeWorkApril2021/README.md

 ## I am enrolled in the SavvyCoder bottcamp
 ### It is most enjoyable so far.
 My goals are:

-- Gain more experience using git and github
+- Gain more experience using Javascript, HTML, and CSS
 - Understand more terminal inputs
 - Get the skills and knowledge I need to start a career in IT